ChebbiL/barrier-and-look-back-options/src/README.md

 ### Initialising the European call option

-Before you use any of the functions of the package, you must create a `call` object to interact with.
+Before you use any of the functions of the package, you must create a `european_option` object to interact with.
 This can be done using the following method.
 You will need the following parameters:
 * `S_t0 (double)` the value of the underlying stock at time t0.
 Default is `100`.
 * `strike (double)` the value of the strike of the European option.
 Default is `100`.
 * `interest_rate (double)` the decimal value of the interest rate.
 For an interest rate of 15%, enter `0.15`.
 Default is `0.05`.